Research | Publications | Staff | Collaborations | Facilities | Join us |

 In our fast-changing world, scientists are asked to provide the knowledge that is necessary to face worldwide problems, such as climate-related environmental changes, food security and traceability, emerging health threats, energy supply, and so on.
 In the effort of improving our knowledge of complex systems and to correctly drive the decisions of policy-makers, the obtaining of reliable, objective and reproducible scientific data is of primary importance.
 As the science of chemical measurements, the analytical chemistry plays a full role in the advancement of the scientific knowledge, offering instruments and methods to continuously give new answers to emerging questions.
 The activity of the research group is part of this mission, with specific focus on trace elements, their determination by atomic spectrometry and the investigation of their role in the environment.

 This activity is briefly illustrated below via few, representative research topics we recently focus on.
-For a complete review of our studies, you are invited to check our List of publications.
+For a complete review of our studies, you are invited to check our publications.

 Arsenic is not so bad!